-- 4.8 The contents of each waste container shall be clearly identified.
+- 4.7 Empty bottles containing residues of flammable solvents (e.g., methanol), that are hazardous only on the basis of their flammable characteristic, shall be rinsed out and the rinsate discharged down the laboratory drain.
+This disposal is permitted only if, during the rinsing process, the flammable is diluted with sufficient water to eliminate the flammable characteristic prior to disposal. - 4.8 The contents of each waste container shall be clearly identified.
 The waste container shall be kept closed at all times, except when adding waste.
-Waste containers are to be filled to /4 capacity to prevent the buildup of excessive vapor pressure and to allow adequate room for expansion.
-When the waste container is filled to /4 capacity, it shall be taken to the Forensic Biology Section's Hazardous Waste Storage Room by the employee. - 4.9 The appropriate personal protective equipment (e.g., gloves, chemical splash goggles) shall be used and skin contact shall be avoided when working with chemicals.
+Waste containers are to be filled to 3/4 capacity to prevent the buildup of excessive vapor pressure and to allow adequate room for expansion.
+When the waste container is filled to 3/4 capacity, it shall be taken to the Section's Hazardous Waste Storage Room by the employee. - 4.9 The appropriate personal protective equipment (e.g., gloves, chemical splash goggles) shall be used and skin contact shall be avoided when working with chemicals.

-5.0 Material Safety Data Sheets (MSDS)
+5.0 Safety Data Sheets (MSDS)

-- 5.1 Material Safety Data Sheets shall be maintained by the Section Safety Officer on all chemicals used in the DNA Database Section.
-The Section Safety Officer shall ensure that all employees have access to the MSDS. - 5.2 If there are any questions with a MSDS or there is a need for additional personal protective equipment, contact the Section Safety Officer.
+- 5.1 Safety Data Sheets shall be maintained by the Section Safety Officer on all chemicals used in the Forensic Biology Section.
+The Section Safety Officer shall maintain these sheets in the Chemical Stock Room.
+SDS sheets are also located on the Forensic Biology Section shared folder. - 5.2 If there are any questions with a SDS or there is a need for additional personal protective equipment, contact the Section Safety Officer.